Calder Wire Sculpture for Fifth Grade

 NEW: click here: How to make a Calder mobile!

 Note: I am an affiliate of Blick Art Supplies.
-I have been using their 14 gauge wire for nine years and LOVE it!
+I have been using Blick Armature and Sculpture Wire for nine years and LOVE it!

 Related Posts Plugin for WordPress, Blogger...

-3 Responses to “Calder Wire Sculpture for Fifth Grade”
+8 thoughts on “Calder Wire Sculpture for Fifth Grade

 Sure, you can link back.
 Are you a big Calder fan?
 You should check out the Made by Joel website.
 He is a toy maker (and much more).
 Good luck with your whirlypets!